-In 2010, we adopted the Westar Energy, Inc. Retirement Benefit Restoration Plan ("Restoration Plan") to replace benefits lost under our Retirement Plan because of limitations imposed by the Internal Revenue Code on annual compensation that can be used in calculating pension benefits.
+The Westar Energy, Inc. Retirement Benefit Restoration Plan ("Restoration Plan") replaces benefits lost under our Retirement Plan because of limitations imposed by the Internal Revenue Code on annual compensation that can be used in calculating pension benefits.
 Each of the named executive officers is a participant in our Restoration Plan.
 As a result of having this plan, the retirement benefits for named executive officers are calculated on the same basis as benefits for other covered employees.

 Under the terms of our Restoration Plan, the benefit payable will be a monthly amount that is equal to the difference between the monthly amount that is payable to the participant under our Retirement Plan and the monthly amount that would be payable if the Plan were not subject to such limitations.
 The amount payable under the Restoration Plan will be determined in the form of a straight life annuity over the lifetime of the participant and will commence on the participant's normal retirement date.
-We calculated the present value of the benefits as of December 31, 2016 using a discount rate of 4.30% and a modified R-2014 mortality table, projected generationally.
+We calculated the present value of the benefits as of December 31, 2017 using a discount rate of 3.75% and a modified RP-2015 mortality table, projected generationally.
 For this purpose, benefits were assumed to commence at the earliest unreduced retirement age (62).